alisharifi01/translator-assignment/README.md

 ### Configs

-In ./src/main/resources you can find config files with description for every field

-Set input,output and config file paths
+Set input,output and config file paths in  ./src/main/resources/application.properties You can find description for all fields in application.properties

 ### Design